Medicare Advantage (Part C)

 When can I enroll in Medicare Advantage plans?

 There is a 7 month initial enrollment period for Part C - Medicare Advantage.
 You can enroll starting 3 months before the month you turn 65, during the month you turn 65, and 3 months after your birthday month.
-Other enrollment time periods apply if you are eligible due to disability or ESRD.
+Other enrollment time periods may apply if you meet certain eligibility requirements.

 If you are not satisfied with your Medicare Advantage plan, you are allowed to change plans during the Annual Election Period (AEP), October 15th to December 7th or the Open Enrollment Period (OEP), January 1 to March 31st.